-Therefore, you need to educate and train your agents regarding communication techniques.
+Therefore, agents need to be educated and trained regarding communication techniques.
 They must be able to gauge the mood and personality of the person they’re talking to and come up with appropriate responses.

-It’s not always possible to tell what tone of voice your customers would prefer, but you may consider the following advice to optimize conversations.
+It s not always possible to tell what tone of voice customers would prefer, but consider the following to enhance the quality of conversations.

 Casual or formal?

 A lot of call centers would say they usually adopt a neutral tone.
-However, although it’s the safest choice, it’s often not the best one.
-The downside is that you may sound uncaring and distant, and no customer likes that.
+And while it’s the safest choice, it’s not always the best one because it doesn’t consider responses from the customer that require specific tones.
+The downside is that the agent tends to sound uncaring and distant, and customers hate that.

 Generally, it’s better to be casual and friendly whether on the phone, email, or social media.

-According to a study by tech solutions provider Software Advice, 65% of customers prefer a casual tone for customer support.
+According to a study by Software Advice, 65% of customers prefer a casual tone for customer support.
 Interestingly, this finding is consistent across all ages and genders.
-Hence, no matter who the agent is talking to, it’s safe to assume that they prefer a more conversational beat.
+Hence, no matter who the agent is talking to, it s safe to assume that they prefer a more conversational beat.